Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Protection against mildew and mold

-- Thin profile means it might collapse in certain situations
+- A thin profile means it might collapse in certain situations

 Best Short Hose